mvinturis/python-if1thriftme/README.rst

 if1thriftme
 ===========

-if1thriftme provides an object-oriented API for IF1 ThriftMe interfaces for Visteon MRA2 project.
+if1thriftme provides an object-oriented API generated from C++ interfaces of some generic native microservices.
 The provided modules were generated with SWIG (http://www.swig.org/Doc1.3/Python.html) and extended/customized in order to make them simple to use by dev teams.